kkipngenokoech/curated-projects/rubyonrails/railsdocumentation/railsAPI.md

 your rails application is already basically an api

+apis helps us to communicate with other applications.

+the components within your rails application also speaks to each other via an api.

 ## basics to building restful apis

 if you want rails app to return JSON instead of HTMl you need to tell your controller to do so.